blackboxnlp/2020/index.md

 Papers posted to preprint servers such as arxiv can be submitted without any restrictions on when they were posted.

+## Camera-ready information
+Authors of accepted archival papers should upload the final version of their paper to the submission system by the camera-ready deadline.
+Authors may use one extra page to address reviewer comments, for a total of nine pages.

 ## Program committee

  - Samira Abnar